google/WebFundamentals/src/site/tools/setup/devtools.markdown

 Tools for testing across devices include a combination of actual devices, device emulation, and device debugging tools.
 It's kind of scary, the thought of testing your site on any number of devices.
-But you need to do this and you need tools to help you make this as easy as possible.
+But you need to do this and you need the tools to make this possible:

 <img src="imgs/url.png" class="center" alt="lots of devices open to same url">